 3. Can I see a summary?

 When comparing one plan to another, it might be challenging to read all the small print.
 The majority of businesses have a list of the advantages and protections provided by the plans they provide.
 This can answer a lot of questions about how you would fare with your particular problems if you have health difficulties.

 On the 27th, two-thirds of employees who were not covered by any employer health insurance plan were part-time employees, the Employee Benefits Research Institute reported.

-If this is your problem, make it clear that the number of hours you need with your employer and that you have to work enough hours each week to maintain health insurance coverage.
+If this is your problem, make the number of hours you need with your employer clear and that you have to work enough hours each week to maintain health insurance coverage.

 Some health insurance policies require 30 to 90 days of employment before coverage begins.
 This gives the employer the opportunity to recruit you for exams or to impose an entry period before insurance takes effect.

 If you recently quit your job, you probably should pay for Cobra every month until new coverage begins.

 The federal government requires companies to provide this continuity of health insurance under the Combined Omnibus Budget Reconciliation Act.

 Keeping your old coverage can be expensive – up to 102 percent of your previous employer’s total expenses.
 You won’t want to keep Cobra coverage for long.